christopher-kirkley/christopher-kirkley/README.md

 ## Hello

-Self taught in software, writing code to make technology do helpful things.
+Writing code to do helpful things.